Skip to main content

 GRAFANA_TOKEN=<bearer-token>

-If GRAFANA_URL is unset, testkit refuses to build any middleware and the agent fails at startup — declaring a testing: block without Grafana is treated as a misconfiguration, not a soft warning.
+If the relevant URL env var is unset, the agent fails at startup when a module declares the matching client: — a misconfigured backend is treated as a hard error, not a soft warning.

 Behavior